rhoegg/terraform/.github/CONTRIBUTING.md

-We make the distinction between these two types of providers to help highlight the vast amounts of community effort that goes in to making Terraform great, and to help contributers better understand the role HashiCorp employees play in the various areas of the code base.
+We make the distinction between these two types of providers to help highlight the vast amounts of community effort that goes in to making Terraform great, and to help contributors better understand the role HashiCorp employees play in the various areas of the code base.

 ## Issues